ropensci/hydroscoper/README.md

 <!-- end list -->

-    Vantas K., (2018). hydroscoper: R interface to the Greek National Data Bank for Hydrological and Meteorological Information.
+    Vantas Konstantinos, (2018). hydroscoper: R interface to the Greek National Data Bank for Hydrological and Meteorological Information.
 Journal of Open Source Software, 3(23), 625 DOI:10.21105/joss.00625